Haas Undergraduate Program

 - If you have any questions, please contact us or stop by to make an appointment with the Haas International Study Advisor.

-You declare the GMC by completing the required courses and taking the following documents to the GMC coordinator in the Haas Undergraduate Office (S450 Student Services Building) no later than the last day of classes in the semester in which you intend to graduate:
+You declare the GMC by completing the required courses and submitting the GMC worksheet (.pdf) to the Study Abroad Advisor.
+Please e-mail firstname.lastname@example.org no later than the last day of classes in the semester you graduate.

 The worksheet will be reviewed for approval.
 Upon approval, your information will be sent to the Registrar's office.
 The registrar will include the completion of the GMC to your transcript.
 It will appear only in the "memorandum" section of the transcript, not on the diploma.